 · Multi-Domain Optical Network Services (MDONS)

-ONAP started from a desire to decouple network hardware and software to increase efficiency and reduce costs.
+ONAP started with a desire to decouple network hardware and software to increase efficiency and reduce costs.
 It is now the driving technology behind 5G, edge computing, IoT devices, and demanding real-life network applications like self-driving cars.

 In 2017, it might have been hard for many people to seethe value in the shift from traditional network management to ONAP.
 Now, its importance is more palpable than ever.
 For example, self-driving cars rely on-network connections and thus demand ultra-low latency and ultra-high reliability.
-Self-driving cars' performance directly translates to the-community's safety and needs to be backed by a reliable network.
+Self-driving cars' performance directly translates to the community's safety and needs to be backed by a reliable network.